 Step 3: Set SMARTER Goals

 I’m sure you’ve probably heard of SMART goals before.
-We’ve mentioned them in previous blogs.
+We’ve mentioned them in previous blog posts.

 SMART Goals are: